ursatile/jsray/03-03-rays-scenes-and-camera.md

 To render a scene in our ray-tracer, we'll need to run hundreds of calculations checking whether various rays intersect with different shapes and surfaces; these are done using floating-point arithmetic, and we're often checking for a result that, in a perfect world, would equal zero.
 But as we've seen, we can't count on getting exact results from the JS arithmetic engine.

-To work around this, we define a `THRESHOLD`, and in several points in our code we'll assume that if two values differ by less than the threshold, we can treat them as equal.
+To work around this, we define a `THRESHOLD`.
+Any value below `THRESHOLD` can be treated as zero, and two values whose difference is less than `THRESHOLD` can be treated as equal.

 We'll set this in a new module called `settings.js`, so we can import it into any other module that needs to use it: